MykolasPinkevicius/InvalidItemPDFReporter/README.md

 Spring Boot system which Uses ItemStock services to get Invalid Items

 # To Access Services
-Out server, or Localhost:9090 for this instance, following by "/report/" and service with parameters http://localhost:9090/report/service?parameters
+Our server, or Localhost:9090 for this instance, following by "/report/" and service with parameters http://localhost:9090/report/service?parameters

 | Service | Parameters | return type |